kubeflow/website/content/docs/gke/cloud-filestore.md

 If you get an error **legacy networks are not supported** follow the instructions in the [troubleshooting guide](/docs/other-guides/troubleshooting).

-## Create a PVC to mount the filestore.
+## Create a PV and PVC to mount the filestore.

 Create a PVC for Cloud Filestore instance.